 The price of a Forever Stamp (one ounce First Class stamp that auto-adjusts to the current postage rate) is $0.49.
-The last rate change occured on January 22, 2017.
+The last rate change occurred on January 22, 2017.

-The soonest I anticipate the next rate change occuring is January of 2018.
+The soonest I anticipate the next rate change occurring is January of 2018.

 |2 oz.||$0.70||1x Forever stamp + $0.21|

 |3 oz.||$0.91||1x Forever stamp + $0.42, or, simply 2x Forever Stamps (which results in a $.07 donation to the Post Office)|

 |2 oz.||$1.19||Two Forever Stamps + $0.21|

 |3 oz.||$1.40||Two Forever Stamps + $0.42, or, three Forever Stamps (which results in a $.07 donation to the Post Office)|

 Visit the United States Post Office web site for additional rules, regulations, and mailing options.